mmoaay/Bamboots/README.md

 ## License

-MBNetwork is available under the MIT license.
+Bamboots is available under the MIT license.
 See the LICENSE file for more info.